chozelinek/sacoco/tutorial.md

 > WebLicht as a Service (WaaS) is a REST service that executes WebLicht chains.
 This allows you to run WebLicht chains from your UNIX shell, scripts, or programs.

 It means that we can write a script to automatize our interaction with WebLicht!
-(Sigh of relief!)

 We need at least two things: